skip-mev/connect/providers/base/README.md

 #### Read

-Read is used to read data from the data provider.
+`Read()` is used to read data from the data provider.
 This should block until data is received from the data provider.

 #### Write

-Write is used to write data to the data provider.
+`Write()` is used to write data to the data provider.
 This should block until the data is sent to the data provider.

 #### Close

-Close is used to close the connection to the data provider.
+`Close()` is used to close the connection to the data provider.
 Any resources associated with the connection should be cleaned up.

 #### Dial

-Dial is used to establish a connection to the data provider.
+`Dial()` is used to establish a connection to the data provider.
 This should block until the connection is established.

-## Web Socket Considerations
+## Websocket Considerations

 ### Number of Go Routines

-A web socket based provider will maintain a single connection to its data source.
+A websocket-based provider will maintain a single connection to its data source.
 The maximal number of go routines that can be run at the same time is 5.

 * 1. The main oracle process to start the provider.
 * 2. The main provider routine.
 * 3. The provider receive routine.
-* 4. The web socket receive routine.
+* 4. The websocket receive routine.
-* 5. The web socket heartbeat routine.
+* 5. The websocket heartbeat routine.